 - Disability Discrimination

-Employment Lawyer and Termination
+Employment Attorney and Termination

 People get fired everyday across California.
 What makes a termination a “wrongful termination?”
 Do you need to hire an employment lawyer?
 Without getting too legalistic, a wrongful termination means that the employer fired someone for a reason that violates California’s public policy.
 It does not mean that the termination was unfair.
 “Public policy” means that the termination violated specific public policies contained in CA statutes, case law, regulations or constitutional provisions.